-It is a group of buildings arranged around a central courtyard: the hermitage, the inn and the portico.
+It is a group of buildings arranged around a central courtyard: the hermitage, the guesthouse and the portico.

 The hermitage is a rectangular building with a very austere exterior, made of whitewashed masonry and ashlar.
 The ashlar masonry doorway stands out, with a semicircular arch; above it is the belfry.